Both of my grandmothers, as well as both of my wife's grandmothers, suffered strokes.

 - High Blood Pressure - This is the primary risk factor for stroke that you can control.
 Get yours checked regularly and talk with your doctor about reducing it.

-- Smoking - The health and economic benefits to quitting are huge.
+- Smoking - The health and economic benefits of quitting are huge.
 Quit smoking now.

 - Atrial Fibrillation - An abnormal heartbeat can cause blood to pool and form clots.
 Check with your doctor.